onlyquake/xonotic-wiki/Key-Hunt.md

 Scoring
 -------

 In Key Hunt, the score depends on the number of teams in the game.
+As of 0.8.2, the scoring (by default) is as follows:

 | Action                                | 4 teams       | 3 teams | 2 teams | Notes                                              |
 |:-------------------------------------:|:-------------:|:-------:|:-------:|:--------------------------------------------------:|